 I've created a self-coaching guide to help you identify your zone of genius.
 The content is based on exercises that have helped Collective Gain clients identify their genius zone, I hope it is as helpful to you.
 Download it here.

 If you need help identifying your genius zone or helping your team members step into what they do best?
-Get matched with a coach for a 6-session package on finding and creating space for your genius zone.
+Get matched with a coach to get support on finding and creating space for your genius zone.